bononeer/abstract_data_types/list/README.md

 PRE:
 - elem_destroy is a pointer to a function that destroys the elements stored in the list.
-If NULL is given, it will destroy the elements with the `free` function from stdlib.
+If NULL is given, it will not free the memory of the elements.

 POST:
 - if there is not enough memory for the list, the function will return NULL. */